Eterea/blender/docs/tips.md

 ### Avoid crashes marking as Assets

-To Append stuff in my **etr_dones.blend**, **mark as ASSETS both the Objects and/or the Nodes BEFORE appending**.
+To Append stuff in my **etr_nodes.blend**, **mark as ASSETS both the Objects and/or the Nodes BEFORE appending**.
 Because since 5.x I detect a high amount of crashes when marking as Asset once the stuff is in that master file… It’s really strange…

 ### Export to painter